kamailio/kamcli/README.md

 The *pip3 install* command installs the dependencies appart of the database connector module needed on top of sqlalchemy.
-You need to install your wanted database module -- e.g., for MySQL use pip to install *mysql-python*.
+You need to install your wanted database module -- e.g., for MySQL use pip3 to install *mysqlclient*.

 To deactivate the virtual environment, run: